-These lower fat, healthy protein pancakes are made without any refined sugars or grains, and they're naturally dairy free.
-They're also made without banana!
+These lower fat, healthy protein pancakes are made without any refined sugars or refined grains, and they're naturally dairy free.
+They're also made without any fruity flavors, like banana, so you get to choose what they taste like!

-These protein pancakes are pretty much the perfect solution.
-The recipe only has eggs as a binder and a bit of maple syrup and applesauce for sweetness—and no banana unlike most protein pancakes.
+These protein pancakes are packed with satisfying protein of course, and taste like “regular” pancakes.
+The recipe only has eggs as a binder and a bit of maple syrup and applesauce for sweetness.
+And unlike most protein pancake recipes you'll find, it doesn't rely on banana for sweetness or as a binder.

-They're still light and fluffy, and super tender.
-And there's not even any added fat at all, but they're still really satisfying.
+These pancakes are light and fluffy.
+And there's not even any added fat at all, but they're still really satisfying and tender.

 Oh, and if the cook happens to follow Weight Watchers, each generous pancake has only 2 SmartPoints since they're so low in sugar and fat.
 In fact, most of the points come from the oats.